-In 1957 Congress passed the Civil Rights Act which provided that the Attorney General of the United States bring civil actions to protect the right to vote without distinction of race or color.
+In 1957 Congress passed the Civil Rights Act which provided that the Attorney General of the United States may bring civil actions to protect the right to vote without distinction of race or color.
 In 1960 Congress passed another Civil Rights Act which required that all records and papers related to registration, poll tax payments, and any other matters pertaining to voting in federal elections be preserved for a certain period.
-The Act also provided that these records be made available to the United States Attorney General for inspection and copying.
+The Act also provides that the United States Attorney General may gain access to county voting records by seeking a federal court order directing that the records be made available to him.
+(In May, 1964, the Justice Department secured such an order in Bolivar County, Mississippi, after four years of litigation).

-While the Congress debated Title III of the 1960 Civil Rights Act, which pertained to the registration records, the Mississippi Legislature first passed a resolution praising the fight against the Civil Rights Bill, then amended the Mississippi Code (Section 3209.6) to permit the destruction of registration records 30 days after the filing of the application form.
-The statute now permitted registrars to destroy evidence of discrimination against Negro applicants should Justice Department officials want to photograph the records.
+However, the Mississippi statute now permitted registrars to destroy evidence of discrimination against Negro applicants should Justice Department officials want to photograph the records.
 The law was deliberately aimed at undermining Title III (1960 Civil Rights Act), a procedure which the Supreme Court has ruled violates Article VI of the Constitution of the United States.